YuyangXueEd/Deep-MRI-Reconstruction-revisit/Conv-Autoencoder-of-Healthy-Brain/README.md

 ## Overview

+The programming environment setup is shown in [Setup.ipynb](Setup.ipynb).

 Purpose: **Learn MRI representation for reconstruction**.

 Image reconstruction which is a mainly sub-problem of image enhancement, could help to achieve better results in: